Press

 Incumbent Marte Wins Four- Way Primary Battle in CD 1

 Though three members of Community Board 1 sought to unseat him, the scrappy incumbent left them little room to stand out.
+After a frenetic last month of campaigning, including the election-eve shock announcement that Elizabeth Street Garden had been saved, incumbent District 1 City Council Member Christopher Marte cruised to primary victory.

 READ MORE HERE